antonkarounis/duct-tape-hook/README.md

 ## Security considerations

-Running webhooks on the internet has inherent risks, as they need to be openly avaible to be useful.
+Running webhooks on the internet has inherent risks, as they need to be open to the internet to be useful.
 Some security already included within this DuctTapeHook:
 - Bearer auth token
 - Non-sepecific server header
 - Path traversal attacks mitigated by only searching a specific directory